Gold futures gain on fresh bets | Business

 - India

-Gold prices on Wednesday marginally increased by Rs 8 to Rs 51,592 per 10 gram in futures trade as speculators created fresh positions on a firm spot demand.
+Gold prices on Friday increased by Rs 368 to Rs 51,630 per 10 grams in futures trade as speculators created fresh positions on a firm spot demand.

-On the Multi Commodity Exchange, gold contracts for June delivery traded higher by Rs 8 or 0.02 per cent at Rs 51,592 per 10 gram in a business turnover of 14,016 lots.
+On the Multi Commodity Exchange, gold contracts for June delivery traded higher by Rs 368 or 0.72 percent at Rs 51,630 per 10 grams in a business turnover of 13,439 lots.

 Fresh positions built up by participants led to the rise in gold prices, analysts said.